sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

    all).

 -  Decimal.
 What character is used to specify the decimal point?
-In English speaking countries thit is almost always a period (i.e., ``.``).
+In English speaking countries this is almost always a period (i.e., ``.``).
 That is not universally true though, many European countries use a comma.